dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

       - part 3 is mostly not relevant
     - peace-power-prosperity (possibly a few valuable snippets)

-  - (part one: )
-    1. intro:
-       - speed of thought
-       - why understanding the implications of upcoming sociophysical paradigm shifts are so important for us
-         - what changes? why? how does this counter what we expect?
-    2. overview of sociophysical aspects of information transmission through history
-       - lightly touch on sociophysical mechanics
-         - lol too late for that
-       - writing, printing press
 - describe information economics and how the medium of transmission affects supply/demand

+- references to a grimoire for an analogy to old ideas becoming more visible

   - (part two: social physics)
     1. (reuse segment from parapet-2 on thermopylae, etc as intro?)